EarthCubeGeochron/Sparrow/docs/whitepaper/sparrow-whitepaper.md

 This application programming interface (API) can be accessed by users including centralized archives.

-Atop this data interface, **Sparrow** bundles an extensible, web-based management interface that streamlines tasks such as controlling data embargo, identifying and linking geologic and publication metadata, and generating aggregate summaries of analytical data.
+Atop this data interface, **Sparrow** bundles an extensible, web-based management tool that streamlines tasks such as controlling data embargo, identifying and linking geologic and publication metadata, and generating aggregate summaries of analytical data.